 It takes a little planning ahead to guarantee a great Thanksgiving.
-In many ways, it’s easier if you’re hosting, because you know what you can and can’t have.
+In many ways, it’s easier if you’re hosting, because you’ve already got the most familiarity with the diet.
 Most people hate to impose on their hosts, but it’s easier on you AND your host to ask beforehand than sit through a four-hour meal and watch others eat.
 Remember, nothing is more important that staying safe!
-Here’s a and round ups for gluten-free Thanksgiving recipes from around the web.
-There are more and more sites with great tips, too.
+I love these tips from Shirley of GFE and from GF Jules.

 * Stuffing in the turkey